markfeit/docker-mailman2/README.md

 ### Mailman Configuration

-Generally, the default configuration (`etc/mailman/mm_cf.py`) should be used with only minor modifications:
+Generally, the default configuration (`etc/mailman/mm_cf.py`) should be used with minor modifications:

 ```
 # Set this to the domain where emails should be sent, used in the
 # contact information on the listinfo page.
 DEFAULT_EMAIL_HOST = 'example.com'